 - Also, in Professor Layton and the Miracle Mask, in the Bonus Scene after entering the code from Spectre's Call/Last Spectre, Emmy and Luke break the Fourth Wall by speaking to the audience, later getting told by Inspector Grosky that they need a permit to do so.

-- In Professor Layton vs. Ace Attorney, an internal 4th wall is broken in Spoiler/Labyrinthia, where it's all a just a play to stop Espella from constantly believing that she's the Great Witch Bezella and the magic is caused by special effects created by brainwashing.
+- In Professor Layton vs. Ace Attorney, An in-universe 4th wall is broken in Labyrinthia, where it's all a just a play to stop Espella from constantly believing that she's the Great Witch Bezella and the magic is caused by special effects created by brainwashing.
 Also, the characters in the Special Episodes constantly break the 4th Wall by speaking to the audience, with Maya referring to them as an "Avid Video Game Player."
 They also discuss things about the game being so popular.

 - SCP - Containment Breach uses this in a pants-shittingly terrifying way: When the game is paused, sometimes the game will unpause itself and display the message "Stop Hiding."

 - In the case of The Stanley Parable, the fourth wall exists only for a brief moment at the start.
 If the game gets Off the Rails, the Interactive Narrator starts expressing confusion or frustration toward the game's storyline, the player character, or the player.